 If you already know, then please feel free to skip down a bit!

 1. Blogging Drives Organic Traffic to Your Website with SEO Ranking

 Want more readers on your site?
 Who doesn’t?!

 Paying for ads to drive traffic to your site can be expensive and is totally unnecessary.
-It is important to instead focus on gaining organic traffic.

 And you’re not just going to update your About Page every week in hopes of ranking, are you?

 I give you the solution: blog posts.

 Each and every time you write a blog post, that article becomes one more indexed page on your website.